 The xlwings add-in is the preferred way to be able to use the Run main button, RunPython or UDFs.
-Note that you don't need an add-in if you just want to manipulate Excel from Python via xlwings.
+Note that you don't need an add-in if you just want to manipulate Excel by running a Python script.